arian1123/TwitterEmotionIntensity/Final System/README.md

 **preprocess.py:** this script contains all the methods for preprocessing as described in stage 1 and the method to read the row training tweets.

-**regression.py:** similar to classification.py, this script contains Regression class for the classification task.
-It will read the selected pre-stored features from respective files, train on three regressors (Support vector machine classifier of sklearn, Multi-layer Perceptron classifier of sklearn, and Gradient Boosting classifier of sklearn.) using 10 fold cross validation on training dataset.
-Then, print the averaged pearson correlations for each emotion and each regressor.
+**regression.py:** similar to classification.py, this script contains Regression class for the Regression task.
+It will read the selected pre-stored features from respective files, train on three regressors (Support vector machine regressor of sklearn, Multi-layer Perceptron regressor of sklearn, and Gradient Boosting regressor of sklearn.) using 10 fold cross validation on training dataset.
+Then, print the averaged Pearson correlations and averaged Spearman correlations for each emotion and each regressor, as two tables.

 **sentistrength.py:** this script contains the methods to convert a preprocessed tweet to a sentistrength lexicon feature.
 Note this script come from sentistrength.py in https://github.com/amanjaiman/DNNTwitterEmoInt.